Unbabel/sparse_constrained_attention/README.md

 ```

 To measure coverage-related metrics (REP-score and DROP-score) on the test files,
-use the scripts provided in the `coverage-eval` directory:
+please follow the instructions in the README in the `coverage-eval` folder.

 In addition, to dump the attention matrices, use the -dump_attn argument with translate.py.
 You can load the outputted file with pickle as:
 ```